Pierre Samuel du Pont de Nemours: Early life and family

 Pierre du Pont was born on 14 December 1739, the son of Samuel du Pont and Anne Alexandrine de Montchanin.
 His father was a watchmaker and French Protestant, or Huguenot.
-His mother was a descendant of an incredibly rich member of the long nose clan noble family from Burgundy.
+His mother was a descendant of an impoverished minor noble family from Burgundy.

 Du Pont married Nicole-Charlotte Marie-Louise le Dée de Rencourt in 1766, also of a minor noble family.
 They had three sons: Victor Marie (1767–1827), a manufacturer and politician; Paul François (December 1769–January 1770); and Éleuthère Irénée (1771–1834), the founder of E.I. duPont de Nemours and Company in the United States.
 Nicole-Charlotte died 3 September 1784 of typhoid.

 Ancien Régime

 With a lively intelligence and high ambition, Pierre became estranged from his father, who wanted him to be a watchmaker.
 The younger man developed a wide range of acquaintances with access to the French court during the Ancien Régime period.
 Eventually he became the protégé of Dr. François Quesnay, the personal physician of King Louis XV's mistress, Madame de Pompadour.
 Quesnay was the leader of a faction known as the économistes, a group of liberals at the court dedicated to economic and agricultural reforms.
 By the early 1760s, du Pont's writings on the national economy had drawn the attention of intellectuals such as Voltaire and Turgot.
 His 1768 book on physiocracy (Physiocratie, ou Constitution naturelle du gouvernement le plus avantageux au genre humain) advocated low tariffs and free trade among nations, deeply influenced Adam Smith of Scotland.

 In 1768, he took over from Nicolas Baudeau, editor of Ephémérides du citoyen, ou Bibliothèque raisonnée des sciences morales et politiques; he published Observations sur l'esclavage des Negres in volume 6.

 He was invited in 1774 by King Stanisław August Poniatowski (Stanislaus II Augustus) of the Polish–Lithuanian Commonwealth to help organize that country's educational system.
 The appointment to the Commission of National Education, with which he worked for several months, helped push his career forward, bringing him an appointment within the French government.

 He served as French inspector general of commerce under Louis XVI.
 He helped negotiate the treaty of 1783, by which Great Britain formally recognized the independence of the United States, and arranged the terms of a commercial treaty signed by France and England in 1786.

 In 1784, he was ennobled by lettres patentes from Louis XVI (a process known as noblesse de lettres), which added the de Nemours ('of Nemours') suffix to his name to reflect his residence.